This post contains collections of products that I personally recommend (it may contain affiliate links).

 - Black currants

-How to Make a Brie Cut-Out
+How to Make a Brie Cut-Out for a Fruit Board

 For festive gatherings, I like to do my Brie cookie cutter trick.
 First harden the Brie in the freezer for a bit, then slice off the top layer of rind (approximately ¼”).
 Push the cookie cutter through the center of the rind slice, then place the shamrock shape back on top of the brie wheel for decoration.
 Alternatively, you can use my original brie method seen here on my Proud to Brie an American post.